 Poor Kam, he’s always missing out on cake.
-There’s been a couple of birthdays at work lately and two dinner parties that I’ve baked for; I see the look on his face when I inform him the smell wafting form the oven isn’t for him – it’s not a happy one.
+There’s few occasions lately that I’ve baked for and you should see the look on his face when he figures out that the smell wafting from the oven isn’t for him.
+Spoiler alert: It’s not a happy one!

-Promising him his favourites of flourless peanut butter cookies, lemon poppyseed slice or mini beef pies doesn’t work.
-I can’t blame him though, I’ve made this particular cake twice times in one month lately (and now again for Kam) and it’s just perfection.
-Making it again and again means I’ve sorted out my favourite gluten-free flour mix for cake baking (yay) – it’s moist, with a lovely crumb and hearty with nutty buckwheat and quinoa flour.
-It also means I’ve had the perfect excuse to buy punnet loads of fresh strawberries.
+I can’t blame him, I’ve baked this exact cake twice in this month alone and it’s perfection every single time.
+Making it again and again means I’ve sorted out my favourite gluten-free flour mix for cake baking (yay) – it’s moist, with a lovely crumb while still being quite hearty thanks to nutty buckwheat and quinoa flour.
+The real drawcard though is alllll those fresh strawberries.
+This is fruity, summer love in cake form.

 - 250g strawberriems, hulled and halved

 - 1tsp baking powder